Karagiannis/Karagiannis.github.io/_posts/2015-11-13-Pre-compiled_CSS.md

   What value, can a scripting-tool like scss have that does not take care of this idiocy of pseudo classes, the requirement of writing something direct below something so that dynamic CSS works, and the mess of doubling down on <code>display:block</code> statements.

-  Absolutely none, it is a piece of crap, just like css, which it doesn't attempt to hide.
+  Absolutely none, it is a piece of crap, just like css, which I passionately hate(because it cannot be predicted), and which SASS  does not attempt to hide.